evsynthacademy/Intro-Evidence-Synthesis/modules/Is This Right for Me/_posts/2003-01-04-next-steps.md

 #### I don’t want to conduct a systematic review, but I want to learn more.

-Check out our other courses, visit our website, or contact us.
+Check out our other courses,[ visit our website](https://www.brown.edu/academics/public-health/research/evidence-synthesis-in-health/), or contact us.

+##### Other Resources

+- [The Agency for Healthcare Research and Quality](https://www.ahrq.gov/), which sponsors the creation of systematic reviews to help public and private organizations improve the quality of healthcare.
+- [Cochrane](http://www.cochrane.org/) is an international non-profit devoted to conducting systematic reviews and encouraging the use of evidence based medicine.